 Both in 2012 and 2010, Debbie Gaby won the title of “The Most Influential in Valley Nonprofit” from Arizona Foothills Magazine following months of online voting by the general public.
 In 2008, Debbie received “Woman of the Year Award” for Women of Scottsdale, and was inducted into the House of Broadcasting Hall of Fame.

-Currently serving as President and Founder of Debbie Gaby Charities, she also serves on other boards and advisory agencies for community activities such as Phoenix Suns Charities, UMOM, Florence Crittenton and The Salvation Army.
-She is also a Certified Fairy Godmother for Make-A-Wish.
+Currently serving as President and Founder of Debbie Gaby Charities, she also sits on other boards and advisory agencies for community activities such as UMOM, Florence Crittenton and The Salvation Army.

 Debbie’s passion for helping others goes beyond the charities she supports, she also mentors young girls throughout Arizona.